austinhoag/playlistmaker/README.md

 It can be installed with pip, e.g. pip install sqlalchemy

-An iTunes Library xml file - export this from iTunes with File->Library->Export Library
+An iTunes Library xml file - export this from iTunes with File->Library->Export Library The library must have at least 150 tracks and at least 10 of those must have been played at least once.

 ## Example usage
 python src/iTunes_custom_playlist.py iTunes_Library.xml